bcgov/bcmaps/README.md

 ### Vignettes

 We have written a short vignette on plotting points on one of the layers from `bcmaps`.
-You can view the vignette online [here](/vignettes/add_points.md) or if you installed the package using `devtools::install_github("bcgov/bcmaps", build_vignettes = TRUE)` you can open it using `browseVignettes("bcmaps")`.
+You can view the vignette online [here](https://cran.r-project.org/web/packages/bcmaps/vignettes/add_points.html) or if you installed the package you can open it using `browseVignettes("bcmaps")`.

 ### Utility Functions